Meeting Ofsted and the Gatsby Benchmarks

 Quality of Education looks at the curriculum and its fitness for purpose focusing on the knowledge and skills pupils acquire.
 The careers education programme needs to be tailored to suit the needs of the pupils attending the school and the area they live in.
 The rationale and intent behind what is included/omitted should be clear.
 Inspectors will consider the outcomes that pupils achieve as a result of the education they have received.

-For more information on how we can deliver personalised careers services in your school or college please contact Joel Robinson on 01484 242000 or email us using the fdetails below.
+For more information on how we can deliver personalised careers services in your school or college please contact Joel Robinson on 01484 242000 or email us using the details below.